 Lynn Nelson is a native of Westby and retired in 2018 after 35 years as a physical education teacher, most recently in Rochester, Minn.

 “Together we have dedicated more than 70 years as public educators, and we are convinced that our future relies on healthy, high character students dedicated to serving others.”

-Your gift today will pay dividends forever in the form of grants to teachers and others in La Crosse schools pursuing projects in the following categories:
+The fund provides grants to teachers and others in La Crosse schools pursuing projects in the following categories: